CALL FOR TESTIMONIALS. Do you plan to join your family during the All Saints holidays? Tell us about the Covid-19 program

 Reading time : 1 min.

 After the summer lull, the Covid-19 epidemic has experienced a resurgence since the start of the school year.
-The daily contaminations figures climb and nine metropolises as well as Guadeloupe have gone on maximum alert to stem the progression of the virus.
+Daily contamination figures are climbing and eight metropolises as well as Guadeloupe have gone on maximum alert to stem the spread of the virus.

 Thus, Aix-Marseille, Paris, Toulouse and even Montpellier have gone red and their inhabitants must comply with certain restrictions, including closing of bars and strict protocol in restaurants.
 The Prime Minister, Jean Castex, also announced, Monday, October 12 at the microphone of franceinfo, a new application to replace StopCovid, which is due to emerge on October 22, in full during the All Saints holidays.